BlaqueDevs/se-assignment-day-4-software-project-management-OnlyDavid869/README.md

 Schedule Variance (SV)-Measures the difference between plannedand actual progress.
 Gantt Charts-Visual representation of project schedule.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+Highlight specific pain points faced by your target audience.
+Make sure to connect these pain points to the broader problem to show the depth of the issue.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
+Start by explaining the core issue your software aims to address.
+Use clear, concise language to ensure your audience understands the significance of the problem.
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
+Highlight the key features and functionalities that make your solution effective
 ## 11. What are the main features or functionalities that make your software stand out?
+it should Emphasize the benefits users will gain from using your software.
+Focus on improved efficiency, cost savings, enhanced user experience,

 ## 12. What data is available regarding the market size and growth potential for your software?
+Provide data on the current market size and projected growth.
+Use credible sources and up-to-date statistics.

 ## 13. How can understanding market trends inform your software’s positioning and development?
+it regulatory changes, or shifts in consumer behavior.